-Some of these pregnancies are caused by lack of sexual education or access to contraception, but many of them, especially among young girls, are caused by sexual violence, often perpetrated by relatives or acquaintances.
+Some of these pregnancies are caused by a lack of sexual education, access to contraception, or mistake, but many of them, especially among young girls, are caused by sexual violence, often perpetrated by relatives or acquaintances.

-When abortion is illegal or inaccessible, often young girls’ lives are at risk through clandestine abortions or having to carry a child full term.
-Being so young, most are not prepared in either body or mind to carry out a pregnancy, give birth, or become mothers.
+When abortion is illegal or inaccessible, often young girls’ lives are at risk through clandestine abortions or having to give birth.
+Being so young, most are neither physically nor emotionally mature enough to carry a pregnancy to full term, give birth, or become mothers.
 And yet, without access to safe and legal abortion, they are forced to do so, compounding the harm from the sexual violence they’ve already suffered.

 Pregnancy should be a freely made choice by an adult, not the result of sexual violence against a young girl.

 Article 7 of the Convention of Belém do Pará obliges states parties to “Condemn all forms of violence against women and agree to pursue, by all appropriate means and without delay, policies to prevent, punish and eradicate such violence “and also to” exercise due diligence to prevent, investigate and punish violence against women.”
 Therefore, the Committee of Experts, through the “Declaration on Violence against Women and Adolescents and Sexual and Reproductive Rights” issued in 2014, has recommended that States ensure sexual and reproductive health of women and their right to life, eliminating unsafe abortion and establishing laws and policies that allow abortion.